alwinw/MAEFYP2018/docs/FYP_Notes.md

  - Looked into conformal mapping, however not used since the N-S eqs solved on original domain
  - Airfoil spline created by using the distance between subsequent points

+# Gradient Fields
+ - Tried mapping to a s-z plane and determining gradients there
+ - Tried finite difference methods that requried interpolation

 # Semtex Utilities
  - Used wallmesh to extract the wall surface coordinates
  - prob, hist, checkpoint can all be used to extract information